Knight Rider (1982 TV series): Critical reception

-At review aggregator Rotten Tomatoes, the first season scores 35%, based mainly on archived contemporaneous reviews, with an average rating of 5.60/10.
+At the time of its initial airing, Knight Rider was panned by critics.
+On review aggregator Rotten Tomatoes, the first season scores 33%, based mainly on archived contemporaneous reviews, with an average rating of 5.60/10.
 The site's consensus reads: "This car can do anything -- except paper over how tiresomely silly Knight Riders concept is."
 Tom Shales, writing for The Washington Post, commented: Knight Rider' is all revved up but has no place to go, except, maybe, headlong into a large brick wall."
 In contrast, retrospective reviews have been more positive.
 Marc Bernardin of Entertainment Weekly called the show "a relic from a simpler time, when audiences demanded less from their TV".

 Syndication and home media

 In syndication

 Knight Rider was first syndicated in the U.S. in fall 1986.
 Stations were initially offered either the original hour-long format (with three minutes cut from each episode), or severely-condensed into half-hour format.
 Reruns were later syndicated on USA Network in 1994, Sci-Fi Channel in 2003, Sleuth in 2005, and on G4 in 2012.